mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 // }
 ```

-As you can see the inferred type is obtained by inferring the type of each of
+As you can see, the inferred type is obtained by inferring the type of each
-the fields of the object's model: `title` is _described_ by a `model.string()`
+field in the object's model: `title` is _described_ by `model.string()`,
-so the resulting inferred type for that field is `string`, `author` is itself a
+so the resulting inferred type for that field is `string`; `author` is itself a
-`model.object({...})` so its type is the inferred type for that object: a record
+`model.object({...})` optionally wrapped, so its type is the inferred type for that object unioned with `undefined`: a record
-with two `string`-typed fields `firstName` and `lastName`.
+with two `string`-typed fields `firstName` and `lastName`, or `undefined`.

-Fields with an optional type are correctly inferred to be optional, so `author`
+Fields with an optional type are correctly inferred as optional properties in the TypeScript type, so `author`
 is inferred as `author?: { ... } | undefined`.

-There's one last important thing to point out: every object is inferred to be
+There's one last important thing to point out: every object is inferred with
-immutable by default, each one of its fields is `readonly`.
+`readonly` fields by default.
 This may look a bit
-odd at first but is actually a really good default and Mondrian encourages you
+odd at first but is actually a good default, and Mondrian encourages you
 to embrace data immutability.
 If you are interested in the topic and want to go
-deeper into the reason why this is the preferred approach, you can check out
+deeper into the reasons why this is the preferred approach, you can check out
 [_Data-Oriented Programming_](https://www.manning.com/books/data-oriented-programming)
-where Yehonathan Sharvit makes a great case for building systems centered around
+by Yehonathan Sharvit, where he makes a great case for building systems centered around
 immutability.

-In the rare case one would need a mutable data structure they can turn the
+In the rare case one needs a mutable data structure, they can turn the
 object type definition into a mutable one like this:

 ```ts showLineNumbers